Ion Oblemenco: Club career

 Oblemenco, nicknamed "Tunarul" (The Cannon) because of his goalscoring ability, was born in Corabia, Olt County, Romania and began his youth career in 1958 at the age of 13 with local club Progresul.
 His first coach was Petre Prodileanu.
 In 1959 he moved to CFR Electroputere Craiova, which merged with Știința Craiova to create CSO Craiova, where he ended his youth period.

-He played his first senior match on 6 May 1962 under coach Valeriu Călinoiu, appearing for CSO Craiova in a Divizia B match which ended in 0–0 draw against CSM Mediaș.
+He played his first senior match on 6 May 1962 under coach Valeriu Călinoiu, appearing for CSO Craiova in a Divizia B match which ended in a 0–0 draw against CSM Mediaș.
 In the 1962–63 season he played for Tractorul Corabia and was the team's top-scorer, helping them gain promotion to Divizia C. At age 19, he was brought to Rapid București by coach Valentin Stănescu, who gave him his Divizia A debut on 5 July 1964 in a 3–1 defeat to Știința Cluj, in which he scored his team's goal.
 At Rapid, Oblemenco's first team opportunities were limited as he was kept out of the side by forwards Emil Dumitriu and Ion Ionescu, and he left the club in the summer of 1966 to return to Craiova on the advice of his friend, "U" Craiova player, Silviu Stănescu.

 Oblemenco made his second debut for "U" Craiova, this time in Divizia A, under coach Robert Cosmoc in a 4–1 loss to Dinamo București.
 By the end of the season he scored a total of 17 goals, enough to win his first Divizia A top-scorer award.
 He also scored a penalty, the only goal of the game, in a victory against his former team, Rapid, who would eventually win the title that season.
 In the last game of the 1969–70 season, The Blue Lions were playing against Argeș Pitești, with Oblemenco and Argeș star Nicolae Dobrin competing for the top-scorer of the season award, Oblemenco leading with one goal more than Dobrin.
-The latter opened the score in the 37th minute but The Cannon equalized one minute later and the game ended 1–1, thus earning Oblemenco his second league top-scorer award, with 19 goals.
+The latter opened the score in the 37th minute but The Cannon equalized one minute later and the game ended in a 1–1 draw, thus earning Oblemenco his second league top-scorer award, with 19 goals.